Tongyeong

 Walk back down to the waterfront: ~15 min.
 A replica of the geobukseon (turtle ship) — the iron-plated warship Yi Sun-sin used to outmanoeuvre and destroy Japanese fleets — is moored at Gangguan Harbour.
 For ₩2,000 you can board and walk through the below-deck layout; small, but atmospheric and historically resonant given that the real battles happened in the waters just beyond the harbour mouth.

 Taxi from Gangguan Harbour to Mireuk Island cable car base: ~10–15 min, ~₩6,000–₩8,000.
 Korea's longest tourist cable car (1,975 m, 47 gondolas) ascends Mireuk Mountain over open water.
 The 9-minute glide delivers a panoramic sweep of the Hallyeo Waterway's 570 islands; on a clear summer day the view extends to the open South Sea.
-Allow an hour at the summit viewpoint before descending.
-Gate prices are slightly higher than online rates — book via the official Trazy or Waug platforms to save ₩2,000–₩3,000.
-Hours: May–Aug 09:30–18:00; closed 2nd and 4th Mondays.
+A Skywalk at the upper station adds a glass-floor vantage point above the canopy.
+Allow an hour at the summit before descending.
+Hours: Mon–Fri 10:00–17:30, Sat–Sun 10:00–18:00; closed 2nd and 4th Wednesday of each month.

 5. Stop 5 — Skyline Luge Tongyeong · 14:30 · 1.5–2 hr · from ₩39,000 (4-ride package)